Meet The Team from 365 Bristol

 Jason has lived in Brislington all his life.
 Married with one son and a beagle puppy.
 Has over 20 Years experience in Business Development.
 Jason has an amiable approach and offers a huge amount of knowledge in maximising a business marketing budget.
 Call him on 07780 983512 or email Jason@365bristol.com.

 Born and raised in the suburbs of Swansea, Jimmy moved to Bristol back in 2004 to attend university.
-After his claim to fame of being the world’s first Welsh professional American football player was halted by injury after seven years he’s now back and settled in Bristol.
+After his claim to fame of being the world’s first Welsh professional American football player was halted by injury he’s now back and settled in Bristol.
 Passionate about live music, sport, science and nature, he can usually be found walking his cocker spaniel Baxter at any number of green spots around the city.
 Call James on 07899 993534 or email Editor@365Bristol.com.

 Miri is an English literature student at the University of Bristol who enjoys folk-punk music, trailing round art galleries, and playing video games.
 She is a keen follower of politics and will read any science fiction you throw her way.
 Having lived in and around Bristol for many years she has developed a keen interest in the Bristol underground music scene and independent restaurants